mongodb/docs-realm/source/mongodb/tables/query-filter-params.rst

        .. admonition:: Projection Conflicts
           :class: important

-          MongoDB projections can be either inclusive or exclusive, i.e. they can either return only specified fields or withhold fields that are not specified.
-If multiple filters apply to a query, the filters must all specify the same type of projection or the query will fail.
+          MongoDB projections can be either inclusive or exclusive, i.e., they can either return only specified fields or withhold fields that are not specified.
+If multiple filters apply to a query, the filters must all specify the same type of projection, or the query will fail.

        .. example::